shipitjs/shipit-deploy/README.md

 Type: `String`

-Define the local working path of the project deployed.
+Define a path to an empty directory where Shipit builds it's syncing source. **Beware to not set this path to the root of your repository as shipit-deploy cleans the directory at the given path as a first step.**

 ### dirToCopy

 Type: `String`
 Default: same as workspace

 Define directory within the workspace which should be deployed.

 ### deployTo